Qiskit/qiskit-ibm-provider/README.md

 ## Contribution Guidelines

-If you'd like to contribute to IBM Quantum Provider, please take a look at our [contribution guidelines].
+If you'd like to contribute to qiskit-ibm-provider, please take a look at our [contribution guidelines].
 This project adheres to Qiskit's [code of conduct].
 By participating, you are expect to uphold to this code.